100 Kid-Friendly Places to Play in the Southeast

 Muddy Pond Mennonite Community.
 Monterey, Tenn.
 Catch a glimpse of the fascinating world of the Mennonites as you watch true craftsmen create fine horse-drawn buggies, wagons, and more with several homes selling fresh baked breads, pies, eggs and molasses.

 Museum of Appalachia.
 Clinton, Tenn.
 Your entire family will appreciate the privately-owned, 65-acre collection, which celebrates the rich Appalachian history with 35 log cabins and buildings and more than 250,000 historical artifacts.

 Oconaluftee Indian Village.
 Cherokee, N.C.
 An authentic replica of an 18th century Cherokee community, this village allows visitors to step back into 1760.
 Watch Cherokee craftsmen demonstrate their skills, and tour the replica of a council house and typical Cherokee homes.
-Opening May 4.

 Old Salem Museum & Gardens.
 Winston-Salem, N.C.
 History comes to life with costumed interpreters performing household activities and trades common to Salem in the late 18th and early 19th centuries, along with beautifully restored gardens waiting for visitors to stroll.
-Buildings and retail shops currently closed.

 Oldest House Museum Complex.
 St. Augustine, Fla.
 A must-see tour that includes Florida’s oldest house, two museums, a changing exhibition gallery, an ornamental garden and museum store.

 Tallahassee Museum.
 Tallahassee, Fla.
 Travel back in time, see a wealth of exotic animals, walk nature trails and soar above the rest with Tree-to-Tree Adventures zip line course for children and adults.